csburreson/stf/README.md

 # STF: Simple Testing Framework

-This is the testing framework for the IceCube Upgrade hardware
+This is the testing framework workspace for the IceCube Upgrade hardware

+The stf module lives in `stf/` and includes all the core code that test writers shouldn't have to worry about.

+*NOTE*: Currently the included submodule (specifically `python/tools/iceboot`) requires a python2 print statement to be changed to python3.
+I've modified this in my local env but am not very experienced with submodules and don't think that I should be committing from it... will update soon.

 ## using the framework